 The BC NDP have proven that they do not have an interest in respecting the rights and dignity of the individual, especially with respect to victim rights and access to justice.
 The citizens of the province will continue to become even further subordinate to the political bureaucracy and victims will fall through the cracks.
 Therefore we have rated the BC NDP with a FAILING GRADE – F.

-GRADE – C+ – The BC Liberals were aware of the need to modernize BC’s wrongful death laws when they took control of the provincial government in 2001.
+GRADE – C+ – The BC United were aware of the need to modernize BC’s wrongful death laws when they took control of the provincial government in 2001.
 In 2011, Liberal MLA from West Vancouver, Ralph Sultan, proposed legislation that was a duplicate of Alberta’s legislation (not that great, but still better than BC’s current legislation).
 ICBC intervened, gave the Liberal government (inflated) numbers of how ICBC would be impacted.
 This data was not made available for public scrutiny.
 In turn, the BC Liberal government decided to not undertake this necessary legislative modernization and were unresponsive until recent meetings in 2019.

 In 2019, the BC Liberal Party expressed interest and a willingness to pursue legislative modernization.
 Critic for the Attorney General, MLA Michael Lee has made himself available for numerous meetings and telephone calls in review of the Family Compensation Act.

-“The BC Liberals believe wrongful death legislation in B.C. is badly outdated and it is time to update it, as Ontario did many years ago, to ensure B.C. families receive the appropriate level of support and compensation they deserve in the unfortunate event they lose a loved one as a result of someone else’s fault.”
+“The BC United believe wrongful death legislation in B.C. is badly outdated and it is time to update it, as Ontario did many years ago, to ensure B.C. families receive the appropriate level of support and compensation they deserve in the unfortunate event they lose a loved one as a result of someone else’s fault.”